Fall 2026 Humanitarian Training Courses

 This course will introduce students to the principles of humanitarian action through three modules on (1) Defining Humanitarian Assistance, (2) Management, and (3) Strategic Planning.
 The aim of the course is to provide an overview of the critical aspects of international humanitarian coordination from an organizational perspective.

-Upon fulfilling the course requirements described in the syllabus, students will receive a Certificate of Completion from Fordham University.
+Upon fulfilling the course requirements described in the syllabus, non-credit students will receive a Certificate of Completion from Fordham University.

 This course…